OUR LEGACY

 1929

-Albert Barkdull joins the family business.
+Albert Barkdull joins the family business representing the 3rd generation.

 1941